 Sometimes there are no obvious reasons for depression.
-Certain people are more likely to suffer from depression and require depression counselling than others due to factors such as family background, life circumstances, experiences and personality traits.
+Certain people are more likely to suffer from depression and require depression counselling than others due to family background, life circumstances, experiences and personality traits.

 There are many types of depression.
 Severe forms include but are not limited to:

-- Mixed depression and anxiety – a combination of symptoms of depression and anxiety.
+- Mixed Depression and Anxiety – A combination of symptoms of depression and anxiety.

-- Major depression – a depressed mood lasting weeks.
+- Major Depression – A depressed mood lasting weeks.
 This may also be referred to as clinical or unipolar depression.

-- Psychotic depression – a depressed mood that includes symptoms of psychosis such as visual or auditory hallucinations, paranoia and delusions.
+- Psychotic Depression – A depressed mood that includes symptoms of psychosis such as visual or auditory hallucinations, paranoia and delusions.

-- Dysthymia – a less severely depressed mood but a feeling of ongoing flatness/numbness.
+- Dysthymia – A less severely depressed mood but a feeling of ongoing flatness/numbness.

-- Bipolar disorder – people with a bipolar disorder may feel alternating periods of severe depression and manic highs.
+- Bipolar Disorder – People with a bipolar disorder may feel alternating periods of severe depression and manic highs.